xihao-yang/xihao-yang.github.io/_pages/about.md

 ---

 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Home"
 author_profile: true
 redirect_from:

-  - /about/
+* /about/
-  - /about.html
+* /about.html

 ---

 # Welcome